jfgreffier/jfgreffier/README.md

 - 😄 Pronouns: He/Him
 - 🥐 Location: France
 - 🌱 I’m currently learning and contributing to <img width="18px" src="https://miro.medium.com/max/400/1*9L9CKODdyyGiX1iAwwtdYg.png" alt="Playwright logo"/> [Playwright](https://playwright.dev/)
+- 🎭 Playwright Ambassador

+What is an Playwright Ambassador anyway ? 🤔
+> [...] build an amazing Playwright community with the help of our ambassadors who are sharing their knowledge and passion for Playwright though live streams, video courses, conference talks and more.

 <!--
 **jfgreffier/jfgreffier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.